Vein Treatment Information

 - You will be discharged when deemed ready and meet all discharge criteria

 - If you haven’t already arranged for your follow-up appointment, please do so.
 These are scheduled for 5-7 days post-op or sooner depending on Dr. Naifeh’s orders.

 - Keep your legs elevated as much as possible during the first 24 hours.

 We Are Accepting New Patients

-For a free consultation about your specific vascular disorder and vein treatments, contact Total Vein Treatment Centers online or call for an appointment at (214) 308-0799.
+For an appointment about your specific vascular disorder and vein treatments, contact Total Vein Treatment Centers online or call us at (214) 380-0799.